-11 Quantifying Changes in Building Electricity Use, with Application to Demand Response Johanna L. Mathieu, Phillip N. Price, Sila Kiliccote, Mary Ann Piette Lawrence Berkeley National Laboratory April 2011.
+&lt;sup>18 Quantifying Changes in Building Electricity Use, with Application to Demand Response Johanna L. Mathieu, Phillip N. Price, Sila Kiliccote, Mary Ann Piette Lawrence Berkeley National Laboratory April 2011.

-- 3. Temperature spline.
-There are between one and seven temperature bins, with cut points for each temperature bin set algorithmically to ensure sufficient coverage. - 4.
+- 1. The regression constant term, representing the average base consumption for the participant. - 2.
+Hour-of-week fixed effects.
+There are $7 \times 24 = 168$ dummy variables that capture deviations from the base consumption in each hour of the week. - 3.
+Temperature spline.
+Between one and seven bins of temperature, with cut points for each temperature bin set algorithmically to ensure sufficient coverage. - 4.
 Granular profiles.
 These are average hourly consumption profiles for a sample of non-participants in similar segments to the participant.
 The role of the granular profile is to capture information about non-weather characteristics of each date-hour that may influence participant energy consumption.
-Excluding these granular profiles from the model results in a simple pre-post - 5.
+Excluding these granular profiles from the model results in a simple pre-post model. - 5.
 The error term.